cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-topology/topology-definition.md

 ### Base_box

-Base_box specifies the `image` of the node boot disk, its default user `man_user` with sudo permissions and a protocol that is needed to communicate with the machine.
+Base_box specifies the `image` of the node boot disk, its default user `man_user` with sudo permissions, and a protocol that is needed to communicate with the machine.

 Now (24.9.2020) possible options are as follows.